 - On December 19, 2014, along with the Public Interest Litigation Group of the Universidad del Norte and the Environmental Conservation Clinic at the University of Florida, we presented a petition to the Secretariat of the Ramsar Convention requesting that their experts visit the site and issue recommendations.

-- We also requested that Colombia inscribe Ciénaga Grande in the Montreaux Register, a list of Ramsar sites in imminent danger, which would allow for the government to obtain priority support for the preservation of the wetland.
-More than a year after receiving our petition, the Colombian government has yet to provide an official response.
+- We also requested that Colombia inscribe Ciénaga Grande in the Montreux Record, a list of Ramsar sites in imminent danger, which would allow for the government to obtain priority support for the preservation of the wetland.